 Guide to Walking Holidays in Madeira

-Nestled in the heart of the heart of the North Atlantic Ocean, the stunning Portuguese island of Madeira is enticing, exotic and endlessly surprising.
+Nestled in the heart of the heart of the North Atlantic Ocean, the stunning Portuguese island of Madeira is enticing and endlessly surprising.
 With over 500 trails on the island, its volcanic mountain tops and tropical flora provide the perfect backdrop for an incredible walking holiday.
-But when and where is best to go?
-Our guide to walking holidays in Madeira can help answer those and more questions about this incredible collection of Islands in the middle of the Atlantic.
+When and where is best to go?
+Our guide to walking holidays in Madeira can help answer those and more questions about this incredible island in the middle of the Atlantic.

-Welcome to the enchanting world of walking holidays in Madeira, where lush landscapes, rugged coastlines, and charming villages beckon avid explorers.
-This Portuguese archipelago, nestled in the Atlantic Ocean, is a paradise for hikers seeking a perfect blend of scenic beauty and outdoor adventure.
-Below are just three of our highlights of this wonderful archipelago.
+Welcome to the enchanting world of walking holidays in Madeira, where lush landscapes, rugged coastlines and charming villages beckon adventurers.
+This Portuguese island, nestled in the Atlantic Ocean, is a paradise for walkers seeking a perfect blend of scenic beauty and outdoor adventure.
+Below are just three of our highlights.

 Fascinating Geology